terrywbrady/TutorialSolrAdmin/PITCHME.md

 ### Schema Browser
 The Solr Schema browser can also provide insight about the fields within a Solr repository.
 We will take a brief look at this tab of the console and show how it can confirm some of our previous discoveries.
 Looking at another Solr Repo
 Each DSpace instance contains at least 3-4 separate Solr instances.
-The presentation will take a brief tour of the DSpace “search” repository illustrating how the lessons learned from the statistics repository could be applied to a Solr repository with a different schema.
+The presentation will take a brief tour of the DSpace â€œsearchâ€� repository illustrating how the lessons learned from the statistics repository could be applied to a Solr repository with a different schema.